awery/nmbs-api/README.md

 This is a compilation of the findings I made about the API used by the [Android NMBS/SNCB app](https://play.google.com/store/apps/details?id=de.hafas.android.sncbnmbs).
 I used [mitmproxy](http://mitmproxy.org/) to analyse the requests and responses.

-No HTTPS is used and no authentication is required (unlike the old Railtime API) for all different endpoints.
+No HTTPS is used and no authentication is required (unlike the old Railtime API) for all endpoints listed below.

 ## Get all stations
 Endpoint still to be found.